 Point is, nothing ventured, nothing gained.
 Just make sure that the venture is an informed one, and not some lazy-crazy “let’s hope we get rich, cuz…” deal like BitCoin.

-Airbnb Experiments That Worked (and Those That Didn’t)
+Airbnb Set up Tips That Worked (and Those That Didn’t)

 The SCHLAGE Sense entry lock worked almost flawlessly.
 With an add-on device plugged into the wall, I can manage entry codes from anywhere on the globe where there’s the Internet.
 This comes in handy when you live over 500 miles away from your rental property.
 The NEST thermostat on the other hand?
 That thing was a little less than reliable.
 More on why further below…

 VRBO took some heat back in May.
 Some of that rant is still justified.
 Their clunky non-intuitive interface could be so much better.
 I have hopes they’ll continue to refine and improve or at least copy as much of Airbnb’s interface without getting into legal trouble.
 And I’m still irked by their insistence on charging hosts for guest credit card processing fees.